A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Introduction

-Specifically, compared with traditional centralized data analytics and its sibling FL technique, FA offers the following benefits: \begin{itemize} \item \textbf{Communication reduction:} FA transmits the insight of client data instead of the raw data.
+Specifically, FA offers the following benefits: \begin{itemize} \item \blue{\textbf{Communication reduction:} FA, following the paradigm of federated computation, transmits the insight of client data instead of the raw data.
 The structure of insight is usually designed to contain only valuable information to resolve the data analytics tasks, and the size of insight is usually independent of the number of data samples held by the clients.
-Therefore, FA can reduce the communication cost in data analytics, especially when the clients hold large-volume raw data with many data samples. \item \textbf{Privacy preservation:} The tenet of FA prevents the transmission of raw data.
+Therefore, FA can reduce the communication cost in data analytics, especially when the clients hold large-volume raw data with many data samples.} \item \blue{\textbf{Privacy preservation:} The tenet of federated computation lets FA prevent the transmission of raw data.
 The transmitted insight, which only includes abstractive information of the raw data, is less sensitive than the raw data transmission.
-Therefore, compared to traditional data analytics that require raw data transmission, FA enhances privacy preservation in utilizing edge data, with both the prevention of raw data transmission and additional privatization mechanisms.
-FA can be applied to both large-scale mobile devices, as well as several major data silos.

-\item \textbf{Expansive task coverage:} \blue{Different from FL which mostly focuses on neural network-based predictive tasks, FA extends the scope and covers the whole spectrum of descriptive tasks in data science.
-These tasks range from basic calculations to complex tasks involving sophisticated and dedicated data structures and computation procedures.} FA, joining forces with FL, successfully addresses the entirety of the learning and analytics problem space, enabling all data-oriented tasks to be completed in a federated environment.
+Therefore, compared to traditional data analytics that requires raw data transmission, FA enhances privacy preservation in utilizing edge data, with both the prevention of raw data transmission and additional privatization mechanisms.
+FA can be applied to both large-scale mobile devices, as well as several major data silos.} \item \blue{\textbf{Expansive task coverage:} Different from FL which mostly focuses on neural network-based predictive tasks, FA extends the scope and covers the whole spectrum of descriptive tasks in data science.
+These tasks range from basic calculations to complex tasks involving sophisticated and dedicated data structures and computation procedures.
+FA, joining forces with FL, successfully addresses the entirety of the learning and analytics problem space, enabling all data-oriented tasks to be completed in a federated environment. }

 \end{itemize}